 Oarai and Hitachinaka are accessible from Tokyo by express train and highway bus.

-You can reach both Hitachinaka and Oarai by taking the Hitachi Super Express on the JR Joban Line from Ueno Station.
+You can reach Hitachinaka and Oarai by taking the Hitachi Super Express on the JR Joban Line from Ueno Station.
 It stops at Katsuta Station, which is at the center of Hitachinaka.

-If you like mentaiko, or seasoned cod roe, you have to visit Mentai Park Oarai.
-This is mentaiko maker Kanefuku's Ibaraki factory and it's open to the public.
+If you like mentaiko, or seasoned cod roe, you have to visitOarai Mentai Park .
+This is mentaiko maker Kanefuku's Ibaraki factory, and it is open to the public.
 The company has turned its factory into a museum and education center to help spread its passion for this delicacy around the world.